Analytics essentials

 Every analytics page has a graph at the top and a set of metrics below the graph.
 Each set of metrics has a title that's also a link.
 Click a link to redraw the graph, showing the different metrics.

-The first page you see when looking at analytics is an overview that aggregates all the visitor interactions on your site within a default time period.
+The first page under Search or Category Analytics is the Overall performance report that aggregates all your site's visitor interactions within a default period.

 Tips